 CHERYL CUTLIP is the founding director of THE PROJECT DANCE FOUNDATION, formed in 2002 as a mission to bring hope and healing to the world through the universal language of dance.
-Cheryl currently directs The Space @ Project Dance, the foundation’s dance training and education program, as well as the precision dance company, The Carolina Snowbelles (www.thecarolinasnowbelles.com)
+Cheryl currently directs The Space @ Project Dance, home of the precision dance company, The Carolina Snowbelles (www.thecarolinasnowbelles.com).
+Her desire is to pass along the knowledge gained throughout her 22 year professional dance career to the next generation.

 A native of North Carolina, Cheryl’s dance career began in Nashville, TN at OPRYLAND USA.
 After working on a cruise ship, living in Japan while dancing at TOKYO’S DISNEYLAND, and performing in the European tour of 42ND STREET, Cheryl moved to New York where she became a RADIO CITY ROCKETTE.Cheryl enjoyed performing with the ROCKETTES for 15 years where her duties included dance captain; assistant choreographer and spokesperson for nationally televised appearances including one-on-one interviews with Katie Couric, Diane Sawyer, and Larry King.
 She was the co-choreographer for KICK INTO FITNESS; and choreographer for CHRISTMAS ACROSS AMERICA promotional tours, THE YANKEE PENANT PARADE and NBC’s ROCKEFELLER CHRISTMAS TREE LIGHTING special.